Current opportunities for Higher Education Institutions in the UK

-UUKi will manage the higher education strands of the project and drive the project from the UK side.
+UUKi manages the higher education strands of the project and drives the project from the UK side.
 We were chosen as a partner for our unique ability to use sector expertise to engage directly with UK partners in Whitehall, and bring expertise of the UK higher education sectors to the Secretariat.

 UKIERI will also be working with its stakeholders to contribute to policy dialogues that help to develop and implement education policies in India and the UK.